rusto0212/rusto0212/README.md

 <div align="center">
-# Full-Stack Blockchain Engineer | AI-Powered Fintech | Security Researcher
+## Full-Stack Blockchain Engineer | AI-Powered Fintech | Security Researcher
 </div>

-I am a highly skilled software engineer with deep expertise in AI Web3 development, specializing in Rust-based smart contracts for platforms such as Solana and NEAR, as well as Ethereum smart contracts using Solidity.
+<h4>I am a highly skilled software engineer with deep expertise in AI Web3 development, specializing in Rust-based smart contracts for platforms such as Solana and NEAR, as well as Ethereum smart contracts using Solidity.
-I have a strong track record of building secure, efficient, and scalable blockchain solutions  including dApps, automated trading bots, and advanced DeFi protocols.
+I have a strong track record of building secure, efficient, and scalable blockchain solutions  including dApps, automated trading bots, and advanced DeFi protocols.</h4>

 **Blockchain Development**